XronosSchedulingLtd/schedulerinstallationdocs/realdata.rst

 - Email address

 The crucial one is the e-mail address.
-Scheduler will compare this with what it gets back from Google Auth, and if the two match then it will treat the user as a member of staff.
-Obviously, use a real person's name and Gmail address.
+Scheduler will compare this with what it gets back from your chosen authenticator, and if the two match then it will treat the user as a member of staff.
+Obviously, use a real person's name and e-mail address.

 .. note::

-  If you use Google authentication then anyone with a Google account can log in to your system.
+  Whichever authenticator you choose, anyone with an account on that service can log in to your system.
 Authorization however is a different step from Authentication.
 If an arbitrary individual authenticates into your system, they won't have a matching staff or pupil record, and so will be treated as a guest - they will have no more access to the